Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Theoretical Behaviors

-In summary, five assumptions are involved in our analysis: Assumptions \ref{Assumption:compactness} and \ref{Assumption:case-1} are concerning the data $D$, Assumptions \ref{Assumption:bounded-Reward} and \ref{Assumption:regularity} are concerning the optimal Q-function $Q^*_t$, and Assumption \ref{Assumption:effective dimension} is concerning the kernel $K$.
+In summary, four assumptions concerning $D$, $P_t$, $Q^*_t$, and $K$ are involved in our analysis.
 These assumptions can be simultaneously satisfied easily. {For example, assume the state space is $\mathcal S_t:=[0,1]$ and the action space is $\{0,1\}$; conditioned on $s_{1:t},a_{1:t-1}$, one adopts the decision $a_t=1$ with probability $1/2$ and the reward function $R_t(x) \equiv C$ for some constant $C$.
-If we adopt the Sobolev kernel $K(x_t,x'_t)=\max\{x_t\cdot x_t', 1-x_t\cdot x_t' \}$, then the above assumptions hold simultaneously with $\mu=2$, $M=C$, $r=1$, and $s=1$. }
+If we adopt the Sobolev kernel $K(x_t,x'_t)=\max\{x_t\cdot x_t', 1-x_t\cdot x_t' \}$, then the above assumptions hold simultaneously with $\mu=2$, $M=C$, $r=1$, and $s=1$. } Based on the above assumptions, we bound the generalization error of KRR-DTR to show the power of kernel-based Q-learning in the following theorem.